 OverviewRepresentative MattersNewsroom

-Jameson Jones is an experienced trial and appellate lawyer, representing clients in all stages of high stakes litigation.
-He has a diverse practice, representing clients in complex disputes involving commercial issues, products liability, mass torts, and intellectual property.
-Jameson has spent over eight months on trial over the last eight years of practice, examined multiple witnesses, and given opening statements in a confidential arbitration.
+Jameson Jones is an experienced trial and appellate lawyer, representing clients in all stages of high stakes litigation involving commercial issues, products liability, mass torts, and intellectual property.
+Jameson has spent over a year on trial over the last ten years of practice, examined numerous witnesses, and given opening statements in two confidential arbitrations.
 Jameson excels at crafting legal strategy and for preparing high-stakes cases for trial.

 Prior to joining Bartlit Beck in 2009, Jameson clerked for Associate Justice Antonin Scalia on the United States Supreme Court and Judge Jeffrey S. Sutton on the Sixth Circuit Court of Appeals.
 Jameson was elected partner at Bartlit Beck in 2013.